Lewis & ClarkLaw School

 Veg Dining and Resources:

 • Blossoming Lotus, 1713 NE 15th (just north of Broadway).
 Serving brunch, lunch, and dinner, Blossoming Lotus is a Portland vegan institution.
-They have raw and cooked offerings, including the best vegan lasagna (with 4 homemade cheeses!)
-I’ve ever tasted.
+They have raw and cooked offerings, including vegan lasagna with 4 homemade cheeses!

 • Portobello Vegan Trattoria, 1125 SE Division.
-All-vegan Italian fare, and it’s incredible.
-One of the best in town, with a great new space.
-Perfect for dressing up for a date or just going out with friends.
+All-vegan Italian fare, perfect for dressing up for a date or just going out with friends.

 • Sweetpea, 1205 SE Stark.
-Part of the Vegan Mini-mall (!!), along with Food Fight (a convenience store for all your vegan snacking needs, and produce too!), Herbivore (great clothes, accessories, etc), and Scapegoat Tattoo (using all-vegan inks).
-Sweetpea has amazing baked goods and delicious sandwiches, too!
+Part of the Vegan Mini-mall (!!), along with Food Fight! (a convenience store for all your vegan snacking needs, as well as produce!), Herbivore (great clothes, accessories, etc), and Scapegoat Tattoo (using all-vegan inks).
+Sweetpea has amazing baked goods and delicious sandwiches!

 • The Bye and Bye, 1011 NE Alberta.
 Great vegan bar food, with a solid late night menu, too.
 Want to feel the opposite of healthy?
 Try the chili pie.
-Warning: on the weekends the bar is PACKED with hipsters!
+Warning: on the weekends the bar is PACKED!

-• Homegrown Smoker, SW 4th & College.
-This is a food cart dedicated to the art of vegan barbeque.
+• Homegrown Smoker, SW 4th & College (food cart) & 1628 SW Jefferson (deli).
+Vegan’s don’t have to miss out on great barbeque!
 It will rock your world.
-Best vegan mac-no-cheese in town, too.
+Best vegan mac-no-cheese in town.

 Online resources